Buckinghamshire-Digital-Service/buckinghamshire-council/docs/service-directory.md

 This is used on the Directory Services StreamField block on location pages.

+The directories are external systems that provide a list of services available in the area, for example: https://directory.familyinfo.buckinghamshire.gov.uk/.
+We built the streamfield block to output some of that data on the Wagtail website.

 The data fetched from the API is:

 - Taxonomy (the categories)